AmedeeBulle/octoprint-containers/README.md

 The build will use by default the latest [OctoPrint](https://octoprint.org/) release, this can be overridden by changing the `release` argument in the `docker-compose.yml` file.

-Note that this setup only runs on Raspberry Pi 3B(+), as [resin.io](https://resin.io/) only supports multi-containers on these platforms.
-The _Plain Docker_ setup on Raspbian might work on older models, but it has not been tested.
+This setup will run on any Raspberry Pi, however [OctoPrint](https://octoprint.org/) recommends a Raspberry Pi 3 or 3+.

 # Resin.io setup
 Although it may seem complex at first, [resin.io](https://resin.io/) allows you to install and configure [OctoPrint](https://octoprint.org/) on a Pi in a few clicks.